rordenlab/dcm2niix/README.md

 ## Versions

-12-Dec-2016
+1-Jan-2017
  - Handle 3D Philips DICOM files where images are not stored in a spatially contiguous order.
  - Handle DICOM violations where icon is uncompressed but image data is compressed.
  - Best guess matrix for 2D slices (similar to dcm2nii, SPM and MRIconvert).
- - Linux (case sensitive filenames) now handles par/rec as well as PAR/REC
+ - Linux (case sensitive filenames) now handles par/rec as well as PAR/REC.
+ - Images with unknown phase encoding do not generate [BIDS entry](https://github.com/rordenlab/dcm2niix/issues/79).
  - Unified printMessage/printWarning/printError aids embedding in other projects, such as [divest](https://github.com/jonclayden/divest).

 1-Nov-2016